Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Theory

 Pastor, \emph{et al.}~\cite{Pastor:1988dm} proposed that a useful discrete-time integrator should reproduce seven quantities associated with the continuous-time equations of motion: for a free particle (zero-force), the mean-squared displacement (MSD) as a function of time, the mean-squared velocity (MSV), and the velocity autocorrelation function (VAC); for a uniform external force, the terminal velocity; and for a harmonic potential (linear force), the MSD, MSV, and the virial.
-In \ref{tab:desiderataDefs}, we define these desired dynamical properties and list their analytically computed values for the continuous equations of motion.
-In the Appendix ``Determination of rescaling parameters,'' we describe in detail the calculation of these quantities for our family of integrators.
+In Table~\ref{tab:desiderataDefs}, we define these desired dynamical properties and list their analytically computed values for the continuous equations of motion.
+In Supporting Information, ``Determination of rescaling parameters,'' we describe in detail the calculation of these quantities for our family of integrators.
 One should not expect a discrete algorithm to give meaningful results on timescales less than a single time step.
-For practical purposes, it should be sufficient for the practitioner to know at which specific point within a given time step to measure a given dynamical quantity to recover the continuous-limit value.
-Thus for purposes of this paper, we consider an integrator to satisfy a given dynamical property if \emph{at some point during each time step} it maintains the value associated with the continuous equations of motion, \emph{i.e.}, we consider the zero-force MSD to be satisfied if either $\langle \x^2(n) \rangle$ or $\langle \x^2(n+\half) \rangle$ equals $\f{2}{\beta m\gamma} n\dt$ independent of time step size.
-Here, $r(n)$ denotes the position at the beginning of a time step update, while $r(n+\frac{1}{2})$ denotes the position at an intermediate substep during the time step update procedure.
+Those users who prefer to treat a discrete algorithm as a black box will be most interested in integrators that satisfy given dynamical properties at integer time steps.
+Those willing to look further under the hood would need to know at which specific point within a given time step to measure a given dynamical quantity to recover (or most closely approximate) the continuous-limit value.
+Thus, we examine dynamical properties at both integer and fractional time steps.